Athens to Monemvasia to Athens Itinerary

 - Church of Agios Konstantinos.

 - The Monastery of Agioi Taxiarches.
-On the northern side of Serifos Island, close to Galani village, a men’s Monastery was built in 1572.
-This Monastery is dedicated to the patron saints of Serifos, the Archangels Michael, and Gabriel.
+On the northern side of Serifos Island, close to Galani village.

 - The old mines in Megalo Livadi.
 The mining history of Serifos is significant.
 In fact, from ancient times, the mines flourished and gave prosperity to the islanders.